 This post contains affiliate links, for more information, see our disclosures here.

-The Difference between PTSD and C-PTSD
+The Difference between PTSD and Complex PTSD

 Post-traumatic Stress Disorder (PTSD) can occur in people who’ve experienced or witnessed a single traumatic event.
 PTSD is the failure to recover after experiencing or witnessing a terrifying event.